TeamOCapstone/gui-efc-demo/README.md

 4) The ingredients still need to be figured out (how we're going to integrate that.)

 5) The counties dropdown needs to change per State.
 I currently have all States in a string array.
 Should we have a separate class for the sake of having all the counties listed in a State?

+6) Not so much a problem, but previous XML documents created from previous iterations of the program do not work with later versions.